-This LED will extinguish (go off) when temperature switch TS2 senses that the temperature of coolant in the coolant reservoir is above 160°F.
+This LED will illuminate when temperature switch TS2 senses that the temperature of coolant in the coolant reservoir is under 160°F.

-- Check to see if water coolant is above 160°F. If the temperature is 160°F or above, the LED will be extinguished wait for the system to cool. - Disconnect PL24 (located in the rear of the power supply near the coolant reservoir) from REC24 and check to see if TS2 is open.
-TS2 is normally closed, and opens when a temperature above 160°F is reached. - Check pins, wires and connections from PL24 to REC3 of 1XPCB2.
-See power supply wiring diagram in the back of this manual. - Check for proper operation of cooling fans M4, M5, M6 and M7.
-Check that the heat exchanger air flow is not obstructed.
+- Check to see if water coolant is above 160°F. If the temperature is 160°F or above, the LED will be extinguished - wait for the system to cool. - Disconnect PL24 (located in the rear of the power supply near the coolant reservoir) from REC24 and check to see if TS2 is open.
+TS2 is normally closed, and is opened when a temperature above 160°F is reached. - Using the applicable wiring diagram (in back of this manual), check pins, wires and connections from PL24 to REC3 of 1XPCB2. - Check for proper operation of cooling fans.
+Ensure that the heat exchanger air flow is not obstructed.